Farjad14/react-test-app/README.md

 - yarn start - it will start this react app and server a CSR on `http://localhost:3000`

+## Use of Local Storage
+- Storing the list of items on local storage, by keeping a dummy content, so if user deletes the user storage completely it will add the dummy content back in

 ## CSS Framework
 - Use of React Emotion Library